jinai/be-degit-workshop-IdentityServer/exercises/02-LoginPage-ImplicitFlow/README.md

-# Exercise 2: Login page for Statistics Web and Admin web
+# Exercise 2: Login page for MVC web application

 In this exercise we are going to add an login page to our identity server.
 This is used to authenticate users for our web MVC application.
 To solve this we are going to use OpenID Connect Implicit flow.